CID Cold Case Unit

 A cold case is defined as an investigation where the manner of death has been ruled as a homicide or is suspected to be a homicide and all logical investigative leads have been exhausted without resolution, or a missing persons case with extenuating circumstances or suspected to resolve in a death and all logical investigative leads have been exhausted without resolution.

 Cold cases are continually reviewed and this will be updated if new information is found.
-We work diligently and are committed to brining criminals to justice and providing a sense of peace and resolution to families who have lost their loved ones.
+We work diligently and are committed to bringing criminals to justice and providing a sense of peace and resolution to families who have lost their loved ones.

 ► National Missing and Unidentified Persons System (NamUs).